AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Results

 \section{Results}

-In total, we collected responses from 1152 participants.
+In total, we collected responses from 1,152 participants.
 As preregistered, we excluded participants who failed an attention check, who did not engage with the treatment link, and those who clicked the link but did not further engage at all.
-In total, we excluded 161 participants.
-This leaves the final sample at 991 participants that are used for all further analysis.
+Following these criteria, we excluded 161 participants.
+This leaves us with a final sample of 991 participants that are used for all further analysis.
 The average age of this set of participants was 42.80 years (SD = 12.71).
-The sample exhibited a near-equitable gender distribution, with 49.55\% of the participants identifying as female.
+The sample exhibited a near-equal gender distribution, with 49.55\% of the participants identifying as female.

-To test our first hypothesis, we conducted a one-way ANOVA to examine the effect of being randomly selected into one of our conditions on forecasting accuracy.
-This compares the aggregate accuracy of each condition's forecasters to the others.
+To test our first hypothesis, we conduct a one-way ANOVA to examine the effect of being randomly selected into one of our conditions on forecasting accuracy.
+This compares the aggregate accuracy across all six questions of each condition's forecasters to the others.
 For the question and descriptive statistics of accuracy scores for each condition, see Table \ref{tab:summary_statistics}, where we show accuracy scores with standard deviation in parentheses for each of the questions listed in Table \ref{tab:study_questions}.
+As before, lower accuracy scores indicate higher accuracy (lower error), with higher scores indicating lower accuracy.

-The one-way ANOVA found a statistically significant effect, F(2, 988) = 34.67, p < .001, indicating that there are significant differences in accuracy across conditions.
-This allows us to reject our first hypothesis.
+The one-way ANOVA shows a statistically significant effect, F(2, 988) = 34.58, p < .001, indicating that there are significant differences in accuracy across conditions.
+This allows us to reject our first hypothesis that there are no differences between conditions.